erzhanmurasbekov/erzhanmurasbekov/README.md

 # Hi there, I'm Murasbekov Erzhan 👋

-I'm a passionate Front-End Developer with over three years of experience, specializing in React, Redux, and TailwindCSS.
+I'm a passionate Front-End Developer with over four years of experience, specializing in React, Redux, and TailwindCSS.
 I enjoy creating responsive and user-friendly web applications that solve real-world problems.

 ### 🚀 My Skills
 - React